1j4d5/n-gin/README.md

 and then create a file in the directory just created, the file does not need to have a certain file type, you can keep the file without any file type as recomended.

 <img src='https://raw.githubusercontent.com/1j4d5/1j4d5/main/n-gin_example1.png' alt='create a file named key'>
+and write your pass (that can be anything) in your key file.

 ```php
 <?php